autowarefoundation/autoware.universe/perception/image_projection_based_fusion/docs/roi-pointcloud-fusion.md

 ## Purpose

-The node `roi_pointcloud_fusion` is designed mainly to detected less LiDAR-points small objects by fusing pointcloud with UNKNOWN labeled of Region Of Interests (ROIs) detected by a 2D object detector.
+The node `roi_pointcloud_fusion` is to cluster the pointcloud based on Region Of Interests (ROIs) detected by a 2D object detector, specific for unknown labeled ROI.

 ## Inner-workings / Algorithms

-- The pointclouds are projected onto image planes and extracted if they are inside the unknown labeled ROIs.
+- The pointclouds are projected onto image planes and extracted as cluster if they are inside the unknown labeled ROIs.
-- Unrelated pointcloud are filtered by distance to origin of camera.
+- Since the cluster might contain unrelated points from background, then a refinement step is added to filter the background pointcloud by distance to camera.
-- Filtered pointcloud are used to estimate the kinematic and polygon shape of unknown objects.

 ![roi_pointcloud_fusion_image](./images/roi_pointcloud_fusion.png)